Raiondesu/vuse-rx/docs/api/refs.md

 ::: tip
 Every variable in this example is exposed to `window`,\
-so feel free to open the console and play with them!
+so feel free to open the console and play with it!
 :::

 <ClientOnly>